masihsultani/masihsultani.github.io/_posts/2022-04-01-variance_is_entropy.md

 Cross entropy is used to measure the similarity between 2 distributions.
 It is commonly used in machine learning when fitting a parametrized distribution to some data.
 To compute the "spread" of a distribution, Entropy is a better measure.
 Variance can be a good proxy when you don't know the true distribution $p(x)$ and you have good reason to believe the distribution can be well approximated with a standard normal distribution.
 Otherwise variance doesn't make sense for distributions that are not well approximated via a normal distribution.

-To summarize, if you want to measure the spread of some data, use Entropy.
+To summarize, if you want to measure the spread of some distribution or data, use Entropy.
 Variance is a special case of Entropy, it is the cross entropy of a standard normal with the true distribution.
 When you use variance, you are making the assumption that a standard normal distribution can be a good estimate for the true distribution.